andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 + The table provides insights into the usage patterns of casual and member users throughout the week, comparing average ride distances.
 + Casual users covering the longest distance per ride on **Saturday (1.42 miles)** wheras there shorest rides occur on **Wednesdays (1.30 miles)**.
-+ Similarly, member users longest distance per ride also falls on **Saturday(1.40 miles**) but the shortest rides occur on **Mondays (1.30 miles)**.
-+ This suggests a preference for longer rides on weekends, potentially for leisure or recreational purposes and indicating a trend towards shorter rides at the beginning of the week.
++ Similarly, member users' longest distance per ride also falls on **Saturday(1.40 miles**) but the shortest rides occur on **Mondays (1.30 miles)**.
+This suggests a preference for longer rides on weekends, potentially for leisure or recreational purposes, and indicates a trend towards shorter rides at the beginning of the week.
 + Casual users typically enjoy slightly longer distances per ride compared to member users throughout the week.
 + Overall, distances covered per ride remain relatively consistent during weekdays for both casual and member users, likely reflecting commuting or transportation needs.